gadenbuie/tweets-of-the-year/README.md

-# Your 2019 on Twitter
+# Your year on Twitter

 ### A fun little [Shiny] app inspired by a [tweet by &commat;nnstats][nnstats].